raulMrello/UAVRemoteController/Project/README.md

 ## Changelog

+> 01.04.2015-001 branch: master --------------
+ - Module RcTask finished (but NOT_TESTED)
+ - Sets modules GpsTask and CommTasks to default content and test RcTask execution simulating keyboard events

 > 31.03.2015-002 branch: master --------------
  - Defined RC_TOPIC_DATA_T structure for /rc topic updates
  - Task RcTask must be redefined to manage key values according with mode in order to generate /rc topic updates